aramis-lab/clinicadl/docs/Train/Image.md

               └── events.out.tfevents.XXXX
 </pre>

-`autoencoder_reconstruction` contains the reconstructions of the three first participants of the dataset.
+`autoencoder_reconstruction` contains the reconstructions of the first three participants of the dataset.

 ## `train image cnn` - Train classification CNN using whole 3D images

 The objective of a CNN is to learn to predict labels associated to images.

-The output of a CNN is a vector of size equals to the number of classes in this dataset.
+The output of a CNN is a vector of size equal to the number of classes in this dataset.
 This vector can be preprocessed by the [softmax function](https://pytorch.org/docs/master/generated/torch.nn.Softmax.html) to produce a probability for each class.
 During training, the CNN is optimized according to the cross-entropy loss, which becomes null for a subset of images